Move around Nuremberg

 La line 36, from Plärrer to Doku-Zentru, is the most famous line of the city.
 It is a sort of Sightseer Bus, which crosses the historical center and the most important monuments of the city.
 In this way, you will have the opportunity to take a tour of the beauties of Nuremberg, at the cost of a simple ride.

 In addition, the night service with Nightliner is active on weekends and the day before.
 In this case, the city boasts the presence of well-26 night lines.
 So, you can easily dedicate yourself to your nightlife without worrying about how to get back to the hotel!

 Thanks to the integrated tariff system VGN - Verkehrsverbund Großraum Nuremberg, the same travel ticket can be used for buses, trams, underground trains, S-Bahn trains and regional trains.
 The ticket is valid for the Nuremberg and Fürth area.

 For those who use the vehicles in an occasional manner, the ideal is the simple ticket; the latter is different depending on the number of stops to be made.

 TagesTicket Solo it's the individual day ticket.
-It costs 7,50 € and allows you to move around Nuremberg and Fürth in a day.
+It costs 8.30 € and allows you to move around Nuremberg and Fürth in a day.
 Only if bought on Saturdays, it is also valid for the following Sunday with the 2 × 1 formula!
-Families can save money by buying the Tagesticket Addition.
+Families can save money by buying the Tagesticket More.
 With this ticket, 2 adults and up to 4 under 18 can travel on all vehicles throughout the day.
 As for the TagesTicketSolo, if purchased on Saturdays, it is also valid for the whole following Sunday!
-Costa 11,50 €.
+Costa 12.30 €.

-Remember that tickets must always be validated before embarking on the journey.
-All tickets can be purchased at the vending machines located at the underground, railway; the points of sale displaying the VAG brand; online, on the official website; directly by bus.
+Please note that tickets must always be validated before embarking on the journey.
+All tickets can be purchased at the vending machines located at the metro stops, railway; the sales points that display the VAG brand; online, on the official website; directly by bus.